-While most of us start preparing our income taxes at the beginning of the year, there are moves you can take now to help relieve your tax burden.
-When it comes to retirement planning, there are strategies that can maximize your savings benefits, too.
-The following explains 2021 contribution limits and deadlines for opening and funding retirement plans so you can use these moves to your advantage.
+While most of us start preparing our income taxes at the beginning of the year, there are moves you can take now to help relieve your tax burden before the year ends.
+When it comes to retirement planning there are strategies that can maximize your savings benefits, too.
+The following explains 2022 contribution limits and deadlines for opening and funding retirement plans so you can use these moves to your advantage.

 If you don’t have a retirement account yet, don’t worry.
 You still have time to open and fund a few different retirement plans to save for your future and limit your tax liability.

 2022 Contribution Limits and Deadlines

 Every year, the IRS sets a dollar amount that you can contribute to your retirement plan.
 Sometimes the amount increases, sometimes it doesn’t.
 If you already have an account, hopefully, you’re saving a bit from every paycheck to deposit into it throughout the year.
 But there are several retirement plans that the IRS allows you to open and fund to up to the day you file your taxes to count toward this tax year.
 Your financial advisor or CPA can explain (where applicable) how much of your contribution is tax deductible.

 Whether you are employed by a company that offers retirement benefits or self-employed with an individual plan, here’s what you need to know so you can maximize the earning potential of your account.
 The more you’re able to save and contribute each year increases the capital your plan has to reinvest to earn the income you need to retire in comfort.

 - These IRAs must be opened and funded by April 15 of the following year in order to count on current year’s tax return.
 (I.e., by April 15, 2023 to count for the 2022 tax year.)